 Appropriate coursework in marine invertebrates and phycology is strongly recommended.
 Previous experience at SML is preferred, but not required.
 Relevant SML courses include: Ecology & the Marine Environment, Field Marine Invertebrate Biology, and the Shoals Research Apprenticeship.

-SML Research Symposium: August 11, 2018
+SML Research Symposium: TBD

-Four interns will be selected.
+Four researchers will be selected.